nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### Book Command
 The flow for the book command is shown in the sequence diagram below:
 ![image info](./pictures/bookApptSequenceDiagram.PNG)
+1. Book command checks if there are available appointments.
+2. Book command extracts NRIC by calling its own method.
+3. Book command calls Ui to get the corresponding doctor name for the appointment.
+4. Book command calls Ui to get the selected appointment.
+5. The appointment is updated with the patient and doctor.
+6. Ui prints the booked appointment message.
+7. The updated appointments list is saved by Storage.

 #### Edit Command
 The flow for the edit command is shown in the sequence diagram below: